 Schedulability analysis for real-time software

-As part of the verification of the software requirements and architectural design, the supplier shall use an analytical model (or use modelling and simulation if it can be demonstrated that no analytical model exists) to perform a schedulability analysis and prove that the design is feasible.
+As part of the verification of the software requirements and architectural design, the supplier shall use an analytical model to perform a schedulability analysis and prove that the design is feasible.

+1 Modelling and simulation can be used if it can be demonstrated that no analytical model exists.

-The schedulability analysis proves that the real–time behaviour is predictable, i.e. that all the tasks complete before their deadline in the worst case condition.
+2 The schedulability analysis proves that the real–time behaviour is predictable, i.e. that all the tasks complete before their deadline in the worst case condition.

 Schedulability analysis [DJF, SVR; PDR].